antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

 ![villan][5]
 [5]: http://i.imgur.com/Kyfqq.jpg

 We need to takle him in order to make Samantha/Groovy works faster.
-The introduction of Java 7 has a new type of bytecode called as `invokedynamice`.
+The introduction of Java 7 has a new type of bytecode called as `invokedynamic`.
 Let us consider a simple java code:

     String anto = "someone"